 - Living Will

-I’ve checked around for a decent quality, ie fire and water resistant box that’s big enough to hold letter-sized documents.
-Almost all the basic ones I’ve seen that are below $30 are rated very poorly.
-This one is the least expensive I’ve seen that’ll hold documents without folding them and will still protect them.
+I’ve checked around for a decent quality, fire and water resistant box that’s big enough to hold letter-sized documents.
+Many of ones I’ve seen in the $30 range are rated poorly.
+The one picture here is the least expensive, but best quality I’ve seen, that’ll hold documents without folding them and still protect them.

 Just the act of getting these documents together could alert you to the fact that you’ve lost or misplaced a few, so you’ll have a chance to replace them.
-So, on the next rainy weekend take 30 minutes and get yours together.
+So, on the next rainy weekend this could be 30 minutes well spent.